DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc P - Ravenloft Heist.md

 When the dinner bell rings, the two **vampire spawn** lurking in [[#Kitchen]] and [[#Butler’s Quarters]] quietly scuttle across the 10-foot ceiling, attacking from above the following round.
 Players with a passive Wisdom (Perception) score of 15 or below are surprised when the vampires attack.

 > [!combat]- **Balancing the Ravenous Spawn**
 > This combat encounter is a **mild** combat encounter against a party of five 7th-level players, a CR 2 ally (Ireena Kolyana), and a CR 4 ally (Ezmerelda d’Avenir), and will consume approximately 7% of their total maximum hit points.
-For parties of smaller or larger sizes, modify the encounter as follows:
+For parties of smaller, modify the encounter as follows:
 > **Three Players**.
 Reduce the number of vampire spawn to one.

 The vampires prefer to target easy prey, including unarmored or surprised characters.
 Once a vampire has successfully grappled a target with its ***claws***, it attempts to drag its prey away to a quiet place for feeding as follows: